tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 ## Target selection

+The TESS Input Catalog (TIC) is a catalog of approximately half a billion objects generated to assist in planning and executing observations and data reduction.
+The TIC includes detailed information about the characteristics of more than 2 million stars that have been identified as potential targets for the TESS Planet Search.
+The TIC also includes basic information for optically luminous persistent astronomical objects that may influence the photometry of TESS targets.

+The Candidate Target List (CTL) is a subset of TIC objects isolated to select the >200,000 targets for 2 min cadence observations in service of the mission's primary science requirements.

 ### TESS Input Catalog (TIC)

 To meet the primary mission goals, an all-sky catalog was generated to act as a basis for target selection.
 The TESS Target Selection Working Group (TSWG) was tasked with the creation and maintenance of the catalog with the aim of compiling every optically luminous, persistent object in the sky down to the limits of available wide-field photometric catalogs including both point sources and extended sources.
 This enables the selection of optimal targets to search for small transiting planets and allows flux contamination to be calculated in an optimal aperture for each target (critical due to the 21 arcsec TESS pixels).
 The resulting catalog is the source from which the >200,000 primary mission targets will be selected and is known as the TESS Input Catalog (TIC).